strimzi/proposals/011-kafka-canary.md

-# Strmixi Canary
+# Strimzi Canary

 Implement a Kafka canary tool which will act as an indicator of whether Kafka clusters are operating correctly.
-This would be achieved by creating a canary topic and continously producing and consuming events on the topics.
+This would be achieved by creating a canary topic and periodically producing and consuming events on the topics.

 ## Current situation

 Currently  Strimzi does not have any canary style feature.
-It does have readiness checks for Kafka cluster which can be replaced/augmented with the canary.
+It does have health checks for Kafka cluster which can be replaced/augmented with the canary.

 ## Motivation

 The canary would provide the following:

-  * Improved readiness check for Kafka clusters
+  * Improved health check for Kafka clusters
   * SLI(s) for service admins
   * Metrics:
+    * Kafka producer metrics
+    * Kafka consumer metrics
-    * End-to-end latency
+    * Latency
     * Succesfull/failed events
     * Disk usage
     * Disk errors

 ## Proposal

-The canary would be implemented as part of the Kafka Roller component.
-A single _canary_ topic would be created on creation of a Kafka cluster.
+The initial goal is hav the canary as an optional feature enabled during creation of a KAfka cluster.
+If enabled a single _canary_ topic would be created on creation of the cluster.
 The topic would have one partition for Kafka broker.
 Events would then be continously produced and consumed to/from the canary topic.
 The internal TLS 9091 port would be used to connect to the brokers.
 As this happens the relevant metrics would be collected and exported.

-Errors such as the inability to produce to the topic can then be used by the KafkaRoller to trigger a restart, acting as healthc check for the Kafka cluster.
+There is also option for the Kafka roller component to use the canary to aid in health checks.

 ## Affected/not affected projects

-This functionality should not affect other Strmizi projects.
+This functionality would affect the Strimzi operators.

 ## Compatibility

-The canary would be fully backwards compatible.
+The canary does not impact any existing functionality.

 ## Rejected alternatives